 b.
 Plans must be evaluated annually by the center and revised when one of the following occurs:

-1. A new or revised PRH or regulatory standard necessitates revision of specific plan.
+1. A new or revised PRH or regulatory standard necessitates revision of a specific plan.

-2. The center introduces a new trade resulting in new potential hazards.
+2. The center introduces a new trade presenting new hazards.

 3. New hazards exist due to changes in equipment or materials.